Trilarion/opensourcegames/entries/open_legend_rpg.md

 # Open Legend RPG

-_A tabletop roleplaying game (or RPG) in which the players play the part of mighty heroes and wicked villains in order to tell stories of epic proportion._
+_The players play mighty heroes and wicked villains in order to tell stories of epic proportion._

 - Home: https://openlegendrpg.com
 - State: mature